Skip to content

 Using the words

-Winning entries must use all six of the words provided.
+Winning entries must use all six (for X/Twitter) or three (Instagram) of the words provided.
 These words can be tweaked to change the tense or plural, though.
 For example ‘begin’ can be ‘began’ and ‘dog’ can be ‘dogs.’

 Judging

-Around 5pm on a Friday, we’ll choose a winning tweet.
+Around 5pm on a Friday, we’ll choose a winning tweet and story.
 We will usually go for the most succinct, moving, or funny entry.
-Then we check that it falls within the character count, and uses all six words.

 Group entries